-This parameter is activated automatically if parameter 05 "Air monitoring during operation" has also been activated.
-The parameter determines whether the air supply is monitored during pre-purge.
+Parameter 04, activated automatically if parameter 05 "Air monitoring during operation" has also been activated.

+This parameter determines whether the air pressure is monitored during pre-purge.

 To ensure that there is actually air pressure during prepurge, the pressure can be monitored using the air monitoring during pre-purge function.